Cheongna International City station

-Cheongna International City is a station on AREX in Gyeongseo-dong, Seo District, Incheon, South Korea.
+Cheongna International City is a station on AREX in Gyeongseo-dong, Seohae District, Incheon, South Korea.

 It is situated near the entrance of the Incheon International Airport Expressway.
 It has an unusual design: the first building is built for access to the station, and the second building, which houses the platforms, is connected to the first building with a skybridge.
 It was opened in 2014.